 Applicants must agree to give back to the University during the semester after their return.

-In fall 2019, each Freeman grantee will be required to submit a two-page reflection that details their professional and personal growth while interning abroad.
+In Fall 2024, each Freeman grantee will be required to submit a two-page reflection that details their professional and personal growth while interning abroad.
 Grantees must also submit photos and complete a survey about their experience.
 Grantees will be required to attend an information session about the University of Mississippi Eastern Asian Internship Program in which they speak about their experience and answer questions.
 Finally, grantees will be expected to write a thank-you letter to the Freeman Foundation.

 "I was accepted as a chemical engineering intern with a company by the name of EnerGaia.
 EnerGaia is a biotech startup that focuses on producing a special type of algae, spirulina, as a sustainable food source.
 Spirulina is a blue-green algae, also known as a cyanobacteria, that only naturally grows in a couple of places on Earth due to it requiring water with a very high alkalinity around a pH of 10 along with very high temperatures and large exposure to sunlight.
 Being one of the oldest single cellular bacteria on the planet, spirulina is hailed as a miracle food for many reasons.